garra741/My-website/README.md

 # mywebsite
 This is a website that i do at school.

-This is the first change im making
+This is an attempt to upload a file to github without the teachers help.